Norfolk Island: Constitutional status

 From 1788 until 1844, Norfolk Island was a part of the Colony of New South Wales.
 In 1844, it was severed from New South Wales and annexed to the Colony of Van Diemen's Land.
 With the demise of the third settlement and in contemplation that the inhabitants of Pitcairn Island would move to Norfolk Island, the Australian Waste Lands Act 1855 (Imp), gave the Queen in Council the power to "separate Norfolk Island from the Colony of Van Diemen's Land and to make such provision for the government of Norfolk Island as might seem expedient".
 In 1856, the Queen in Council ordered that Norfolk Island be a distinct and separate settlement, appointing the Governor of New South Wales to also be the Governor of Norfolk Island with "full power and authority to make laws for the order, peace, and good government" of the island.
 Under these arrangements Norfolk Island was effectively self-governing, Although Norfolk Island was a colony acquired by settlement, it was never within the British Settlements Act.

-The constitutional status of Norfolk Island was revisited in 1894 when the British Government appointed an inquiry into the administration of justice on the island.
+The constitutional status of Norfolk Island was revisited in 1894 when the British government appointed an inquiry into the administration of justice on the island.
 By this time, there had been steps in Australia towards federation including the 1891 constitutional convention.
 There was a correspondence between the Governor of Norfolk Island, the British colonial office and the Governor of New Zealand as to how the island should be governed and by whom.
-Even within NSW, it was felt that "the laws and system of government in the Colony of New South Wales would not prove suitable to the Island Community".
+Even within New South Wales, it was felt that "the laws and system of government in the Colony of New South Wales would not prove suitable to the Island Community".
 In 1896, the Governor of New Zealand wrote "I am advised that, as far as my Ministers can ascertain, if any change is to take place in the government of Norfolk Island, the Islanders, while protesting against any change, would prefer to come under the control of New Zealand rather than that of New South Wales".

-The British government decided not to annex Norfolk Island to the Colony of NSW and instead that the affairs of Norfolk Island would be administered by the Governor of NSW in that capacity rather than having a separate office as Governor of Norfolk Island.
+The British government decided not to annex Norfolk Island to the Colony of New South Wales and instead that the affairs of Norfolk Island would be administered by the Governor of New South Wales in that capacity rather than having a separate office as Governor of Norfolk Island.
 The order-in-council contemplated the future annexation of Norfolk Island to the Colony of NSW or to any federal body of which NSW form part.
 Norfolk Island was not a part of NSW and residents of Norfolk Island were not entitled to have their names placed on the NSW electoral roll.
 Norfolk Island was accepted as a territory of Australia, separate from any state, by the Norfolk Island Act 1913 (Cth), passed under the territories power, and made effective in 1914.
 Norfolk Island was given a limited form of self-government by the Norfolk Island Act 1979 (Cth).

 There have been four challenges to the constitutional validity of the Australian Government's authority to administer Norfolk Island: